A Death and a Beginning (excerpt)

-No one had heard Bianca as she’d moved on her stocking feet through her aunts’ palace to the sick room where her mother was dying.
-She’d practiced walking like a cat, softly, so no one could hear.
+No one heard Bianca as she moved on her stocking feet to the sickroom where her mother lay dying.
+She’d practiced walking through her aunts’ palace like a cat, softly, silently.
 Cats had a good sense of smell, too, and of chemical changes in the air, maybe even of disease.
-And the woody, sweet fragrance of the artemisia root she’d been simmering for hours told her what the broth she’d created could do.
+The same way the woody fragrance of the artemisia root she’d been simmering for hours told her what the broth she’d created could do.

-Yesterday, for the third night in a row, they’d forced Bianca out of the room before she could give her mother more of the steeping cure.
-But tonight, the sleeping aunts hadn’t heard Bianca in the basement workroom where the women in her family had made alchemic recipes for generations.
-Bianca had removed her shoes, leaving the door ajar so it wouldn’t click, and placing the copper pot on the iron ring over the fire more quietly than a cat’s step.
-Bianca had crept upstairs and turned the corner into the dark hallway, finding her way by pressing a palm against the cold frescoed walls.
-Her aunts mustn’t see the light of her tallow candle or smell its burning fat.
+Yesterday her aunts had forced Bianca out of the room before she could give her mother the steeping cure.
+Tonight, she had made herself wait until the clock struck three, then four, before slipping down to the cellar where the women in her family had made alchemic recipes using teas for generations.
+Once there, Bianca had removed her shoes, leaving the door ajar so it wouldn’t click, placing the copper pot on the iron ring over the fire without making a sound.
+After adding some of her mother’s wormwood extracts, she crept upstairs.
+Now, she slid around a corner into the dark hallway, finding her way by pressing a palm against the cold frescoed walls.
+Her other hand clutched the cup that held her brew.
+Her aunts mustn’t see the light of a tallow candle or smell its burning fat.
 If they caught her, they’d stop her.
 A sickroom is no place for a girl of ten.
 You’re underfoot, Bianca.
-That priest was poking his nose in here again.
-If he sees you and your “cures…”
+A priest was poking his nose in here again.
+If he sees you and your ‘cures…’

-Her mother would have known, too, if she could have spoken.
-You know what to do.
-She had taught Bianca how plants worked by observing their autograph, the curl of the leaves, how they opened and closed.
-This artemisia, in the deep fall, just at the start of flowering, was the most expressive of all.
+Bianca was closer to being able to cure malaria with her herbs than the aunties had ever been.
+Her mother had taught her to see the rhythms of plants growing and creating seeds, writing their biographies in the shape and curl of the leaves that opened and closed each day.
+This herb, artemisia in the deep fall and just at the start of flowering, was the most expressive of all.
 And it had gestured to her.
 The bitter roots were the medicine her mother needed.
-Her aunts would never understand.
 Mama had shown the aunties, too, but they didn’t believe her, or they didn’t care.